grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 The number of characters vary by media, so make the description concise.
 Provide enough information to guide users to the content by describing what content the link leads to.
-Often, this doesn’t need to be original text, you can often scan the first few paragraphs to pluck the appropriate terms or phrases into the description.
+Often, this doesn’t need to be original text, you can scan the first few paragraphs to pluck the appropriate terms or phrases into the description.
-If it's too long, it is harmlessly truncated on social media.
+If the description is too long, it's harmlessly truncated on social media.
-Use double quotes (`"`) to surround the title.
-Do not use smart quotes.

 ### Draft